 Highlights on where to stay when visiting Athens:

 1) Look for places to stay on booking.com:

 2) When I visited Athens, I stayed at The House.
-Only a 20+ minutes walk from the Acropolis, this lovely hotel is located in a vibrant neighbourhood with plenty of restaurants and bars nearby.
-The staff were friendly, welcoming and very helpful, handing me a warm tea upon my arrival.
-I booked a top floor suite with my own private terrace and my room was not only super cozy, but decked out in a traditional Greek style.
+Only a 20+ minutes walk from the Acropolis, this lovely hotel is located in a vibrant neighborhood with plenty of restaurants and bars nearby.
+The staff was friendly, welcoming, and very helpful, handing me a warm tea upon my arrival.
+I booked a top-floor suite with my own private terrace and my room was not only super cozy, but decked out in a traditional Greek style.
 The House is truly a unique place to stay and I can’t recommend it enough for anyone looking at accommodations in Athens.

 Paying For Things In Greece